 Lewisburg’s historic district was created in 1985.
 The district encompasses most of the Borough and a large portion of the Bucknell campus and is listed on the National Register of Historic Places.
 It consists of 871 contributing historic buildings, structures, and sites.

 Lewisburg is what historians have classified as a “Pennsylvania Town”, a distinct town layout developed in Colonial Pennsylvania.
 The classic form has a main street with a town square in the center, usually with a courthouse.
 Streets are typically numbered in one direction and named after trees in the other.
-In the case of Lewisburg, the streets parallel to the main street are named after Saints, which may be unique.

 The contributing National Register historic buildings in Lewisburg cover the period from around 1780 to 1960 (a building must be 50 years old to be listed on the National Register).
 There are 18th-century log, stone, and brick buildings along Water Street and Front Street, which was the early commercial district of the town.

 Later buildings throughout the town represent virtually every historic type and style; Lewisburg has good examples of buildings in Federal, Greek Revival, Gothic Revival, Early Italianate, Romanesque Revival, various Classical Revival styles, Late Italianate, Second Empire, Queen Anne, Gothic Victorian, Arts and Crafts, Colonial Revival, Tudor Revival, Neoclassical Revival, Georgian Revival, Beaux-Arts, Art Deco, Sears Roebuck kit houses and mid-century Modern (the “House and Garden House of the Year” from 1952 is part of the district).